powerseed/instagram-clone/README.md

 This is a **UI clone** of Instagram.
 It is deployed at https://instagram-clone-delta-flame.vercel.app/

 It is ongoing.
-By now I have finished the Home page.
-In the future I will finish all pages as well as using a database instead of rendering static data and images.
+So far I have basically finished the UI, next I will make it fullstack.

 Technologies used: